 I have a floor plan for Taipei 101 and more information on things to do in a separate guide.

-You can visit the 89th floor of Taipei 101 and access the indoor observatory for NT$300 ($10).
-Anyone can get these tickets online or on the 5th floor of Taipei 101.
+You can visit the 89th floor of Taipei 101 and access the indoor observatory.
+It’ll give you a great view of Taipei City.
+Get these tickets online or on the 5th floor of Taipei 101.
 That’s the same floor where you’ll enter the elevator that takes you to the observatory.

 From the 89th floor, you can visit Diamond Tony’s 101 Panorama restaurant (floors 85–86).
 Or the tuned mass damper (87–92).

 So what can you do in the observatory?